 The selected types of loans to customers where no default was identified on an individual basis are classified as portfolios with similar risk characteristics.
-The Bank has five portfolios created for the collective (portfolio) measurement of receivables with common characteristics.
-The Bank's loan portfolios comprise the portfolio of loans and current account overdrafts provided to the Bank's employees, the portfolio of current account overdrafts provided to private banking customers, the portfolio of loans provided to individuals as housing loans, the portfolio of loans provided to private banking customers as loans secured by the portfolio of the customers' securities managed by the Bank and the portfolio of loans provided to the Bank's customers included in the Bank's watch list (closer monitoring).
+The Bank has five portfolios created for the collective (portfolio) measurement of receivables with common characteristics The Bank's loan portfolios comprise the portfolio of loans and current account overdrafts provided to the Bank's employees, the portfolio of current account overdrafts provided to private banking customers, the portfolio of loans provided to individuals as housing loans, the portfolio of loans provided to private banking customers as loans secured by the portfolio of the customers' securities managed by the Bank and the portfolio of loans provided to the Bank's customers included in the Bank's watchlist (closer monitoring).

-To cover losses that have not yet been identified on an individual level but are included in individual portfolios based on objective historical experience, provisions created for portfolios of financial assets are used.
-Provision items created on a portfolio basis are aimed at reflecting the potential risk of loss that cannot be identified individually at the given time but are included in individual portfolios based on historical experience and the impact of current market conditions.
+To cover losses that have not yet been identified at the individual level but are included in individual portfolios based on objective historical experiences, provisions created for financial asset portfolios are used.
+Provisions created on a portfolio basis are aimed at reflecting the potential risk of loss that cannot be individually identified at the time, but is included in individual portfolios based on historical experiences and the impact of current market conditions

 The Bank does not have a sufficiently long series for the calculation of an historical default rate for the loan portfolios.
 The Bank developed a model for the calculation of provisions for loan portfolios.
-The amount of such provisions is defined as a percentage of the total portfolio value and depends on the probability of default and loss given default.
-The input data for the model comprise, is data from the BLOOMBERG system, regular monthly statements reported by the NBS on the status of loans in the banking sector for the preceding periods and a loan portfolio report of the Bank.
+The amount of such provisions depends on the probability of default and loss given default.
+The input data for the model comprise, is data from the Bloomberg system, regular monthly statements reported by the National Bank of Slovakia on the status of loans in the banking sector for the preceding periods and a loan portfolio report of the Bank.